 Shake your keyboard out over a trash can and use compressed air to get rid of the debris around and under the keys.
 Wipe down the keys and the rest of the keyboard and use a cotton swab to get grime out of crevices.
 Finish by wiping down the keyboard with a cloth and your alcohol and water solution.
 For your mouse, wipe it down with a damp cloth and use cotton swabs to get into crevices.
 Complete the job by wiping down the mouse with your sanitizing solution.

 How to Safely Clean a Flat-Screen TV

-While it’s tempting to grab your glass cleaner for this job, know that glass cleaners can be corrosive.
+While it’s tempting to grab your glass cleaner for this job, Windex is NOT the answer!
+Glass cleaners can be corrosive.
 Many television screens have anti-reflective coatings that are sensitive to the chemicals in most cleaners.
 Skip the harsh chemicals and use a microfiber cloth dampened with water to wipe down the screen and then the bezel and base.
 If you have any electronics like DVD players or streaming devices, wipe these down too.

 Just like smartphones, remote controls can harbor germs and contain buildup from sticky, dirty hands.
 Remove the batteries from the remote and shake loose any debris.
 Blast the buttons with compressed air and get the gunk around the buttons and in crevices with a cotton swab.
 Wipe down all surfaces with your alcohol and water solution.

 Smart appliances and Bluetooth speakers collect dust and germs like all other high-tough items.
 Unplug devices or take the batteries out before you clean them.
 For devices with screens, wipe down the screen with a damp microfiber cloth.
 Fabric-covered parts, plastic and other surfaces can be cleaned with the same cloth.
 For grooves and crevices, compressed air and cotton swabs should get out any debris.
 Finish up by wiping down everything except the screen with your sanitizer solution.